Waboom AI

 What's the best overall LLM for voice agents in 2026?

-There's no single "best" model.
-For a tight outbound cold call script, GPT-4.1-mini is the default most teams should start with.
-For a compliance heavy intake with 30+ rules, Claude Haiku 4.5 follows system prompts more literally.
-For emotionally loaded calls like retention or grief support, GPT-4o or Claude Sonnet 4.6 reads tone better.
+For a tight outbound cold call script, GPT-4.1-mini is the default.
+Compliance-heavy intake with 30+ rules sits with Claude Haiku 4.5.
+Emotionally loaded calls (retention, grief support) belong with GPT-4o or Claude Sonnet 4.6.

 What is a normal response latency for a voice agent?